manhtran1611/ToDoApp/README.md

-# Getting Started with Create React App
+# To Do App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is an app to keep track of your tasks.

+## Language

+Javascript
+CSS
+HTML

-## Available Scripts
+## Technologies

-In the project directory, you can run:
+ReactJS
+NodeJS

 ### `yarn start`